Leincentes/minichan-grpc/README.md

 ```

 ## Basic gRPC Server
-Under the lib folder you will find the run.php
+In the root directory you will find the run.php
 All you needed to do is to execute the file.
 ```php
 // run.php